The “75k Mile List”

 Electric Fan Failures

+Symptom: Temperature climbing.
 Early E46 manual transmission cars have no engine-driven fan.
-They rely solely on the electric fan which is prone to failure.
-If you see the temp climbing, PULL OVER and CALL A TOW TRUCK.
-Trust us.
+They rely solely on the electric fan, which is prone to failure.
+If you see the temperature climbing, TURN THE CAR OFF IMMEDIATELY AND CALL A TOW TRUCK.

 Cracked and Failed Thermostat Housings